The Best City Cars Under £5k in 2025

 Skoda produces cars that are capable, desirable, reliable and practical.
 This is true even for its smallest model, the Citigo, which shares its platform with the Volkswagen Up and the Seat Mii – collectively some of the best used city cars around.

-Available in both three-door and five-door guises, the Citigo hatchback is a small car that adopts the functional design that is a hallmark of the Czech brand.
+Available in both three-door and five-door guises with a monobox, mini-MPV profile, the Citigo hatchback is a small second-hand car that adopts the functional design that is a hallmark of the Czech brand.
 It’s perhaps not as pretty as the Mii, but it’s a smart-looking car, and the interior also reflects that.
 Yes, the plastics are a bit hard, reflecting the Citigo’s cost considerations (it was the cheapest of the three cars when new) but it’s fuss-free.

 The handling is tidy and ride is comfortable, and while the 1.0-litre petrol engine means merely modest pace, there’s more than enough performance to make it easy to drive and to live with.
-It also has low running costs and there’s more space in the rear seats and the boot than you might expect for impressive practicality.
+It also has low running costs and, while it won’t replace your family car, there’s more space in the rear seats and the boot than you might expect.
 To make it even more city-friendly, it can also be had with an automatic gearbox.

 Skoda Citigo Review